janus-idp/backstage-plugins/plugins/quay/README.md

    ![quay-tab-vulnerabilities](./images/quay-plugin-backstage3.png)

-   The advisory link redirects to the Red Hat Security Advisory page containing detailed information about the advisory, including the solution.
+   The advisory link redirects to the Red Hat Security Advisory page that contains detailed information about the advisory, including the solution.